 A customer-centric culture results in improved customer satisfaction as it reminds every employee of the importance of putting the customer at the forefront of everything they do.

-ABC's culture is set by the directors and it is expressed as a willingness 'to go the extra mile' for each and every customer to seek to provide them with service which is not available elsewhere.
-Whilst this creates a customer focus it is not currently delivered in a consistent manner.
-Some staff believe that the customer is always right whilst others take an approach based on their self-interest which may harm other parts of the company.
-For example, there is sometimes tension between the account executives, the primary contact point for customers, and the office-based staff.
-The account executives sometimes make commitments to the customers, before securing the agreement of office-based staff who are expected to deliver on the commitments.
+ABC's culture is set by the directors and it is expressed as a willingness 'to go the extra mile' for each and every customer to provide them with service which is not available elsewhere.
+Whilst this creates a customer focus it is not delivered in a consistent manner with some staff believing that the customer is always right whilst others take an approach based on their self-interest which may harm other parts of the company.
+For example there is sometimes tension between the account executives, which are the primary contact point for customers, who can make commitments ahead of securing the agreement of office-based staff who are expected to deliver on the commitments.